 Cleaning and disinfecting are two different things.
-Cleaning simply refers to using soap and water to remove dirt and most germs.
-Disinfecting, on the other hand, refers to cleaning solutions that contain ingredients that kill bacteria and other germs.
+Cleaning simply means using soap and water to remove dirt and most germs.
+Disinfecting means using cleaning solutions that have ingredients that kill bacteria and other germs.
 Many surfaces look clean, but may be contaminated with germs.

-The CDC recommends the following when cleaning and/or disinfecting:
+The CDC recommends the following when cleaning or disinfecting:

-Read the directions on the cleaning product label, including the precautions.
+Read the directions on the cleaning product label, including the safety information.

-Second, use a disinfectant on the surface, and leave it on for a few minutes, depending on the manufacturer's recommendations.
+Second, use a disinfectant on the surface.
+Leave it on for a few minutes, depending on the manufacturer's directions.

-Fourth, wash your hands thoroughly, even after wearing gloves.
+Fourth, wash your hands well, even after wearing gloves.

-The two most important household areas to clean and disinfect properly are the kitchen and the bathroom.
-In the kitchen, bacteria from raw food can contaminate surfaces and food preparation areas.
+The 2 most important household areas to clean and disinfect properly are the kitchen and the bathroom.
+In the kitchen, bacteria from raw food can contaminate surfaces and food prep areas.
 Without proper cleaning, this can spread disease.
 Other important areas that require proper cleaning include children's changing tables and diaper pails.